Skip to main content

 Column design and analysis

-In a design situation, the expected load on a column would be known, along with the length required by the application.
-The designer would then specify the following:
+In a design situation, the expected load on a column is known along with the required column length.
+The designer must specify the following parameters:

-1. The manner of attaching the ends to the structure that affects the end fixity.
+1. The manner of attaching the column ends to the structure, which affects end fixity.

-2. The general shape of the column cross section (for example, round, square, rectangular, and hollow tube).
+2. The general shape of the column cross section (round, square, rectangular, hollow tube, etc.).

-It may be desirable to propose and analyze several different designs to approach an optimum for the application, so software such as this facilitates the process.
+It is often desirable to propose and analyze several alternative designs to reach an optimum solution.
+Design software significantly facilitates this iterative process.

-It is assumed that the designer for any given trial specifies items 1 through 4.
-For some simple shapes, such as the solid round or square section, the final dimensions are computed from the appropriate formula: the Euler formula, or the J. B. Johnson formula.
-If an algebraic solution is not possible, iteration can be done.
+It is assumed that for each design trial, the designer specifies items 1 through 4.
+For simple cross sections such as solid round or square shapes, the final dimensions can be computed using classical buckling equations such as the Euler formula or the J. B. Johnson formula.
+If a closed-form algebraic solution is not possible, iterative calculations are required.

-In a design situation, the unknown cross-sectional dimensions make computing the radius of gyration and therefore the slenderness ratio, KL/r, impossible.
-Without the slenderness ratio, we cannot determine whether the column is long (Euler) or short (Johnson).
-Thus, the proper formula to use is not known.
+In a design situation, the cross-sectional dimensions are initially unknown.
+This makes it impossible to compute the radius of gyration and therefore the slenderness ratio, KL/r.
+Without knowing KL/r, it cannot be determined whether the column behaves as a long column (Euler) or a short column (Johnson).

-We overcome this difficulty by making an assumption that the column is either long or short and proceeding with the corresponding formula.
-Then, after the dimensions are determined for the cross section, the actual value of KL/r will be computed and compared with Cc.
-This will show whether or not the correct formula has been used.
-If so, the computed answer is correct.
-If not, the alternate formula must be used and the computation repeated to determine new dimensions.
+This difficulty is overcome by assuming the column is either long or short and proceeding with the corresponding formula.
+Once the cross-sectional dimensions are determined, the actual value of KL/r is calculated and compared with Cc.
+If the assumption was correct, the solution is valid.
+If not, the alternate formula must be used and the calculations repeated.

-Under typical industrial conditions, the design factor of N = 3 is recommended.
-If the application is very smooth, a value as low as N = 2 may be justified.
-Under conditions of shock or impact, N = 4 or higher should be used, and careful testing is advised.
+Under typical industrial conditions, a design factor of N = 3 is recommended.
+For smooth, well-controlled loading, values as low as N = 2 may be justified.
+For applications involving shock or impact, N = 4 or higher should be used, and testing is recommended.

 The equation gives the critical load, Pcr, at which the column would begin to buckle.